Blog

 Part-Time Work for Students

-Student visa holders can work up to 30 hours/week alongside studies.
+Student visa holders can work up to 20 hours per week alongside their studies.
 Employers must notify immigration authorities.

-Remember that the language is required to study or work in Spain.
-Spanish proficiency (B1/B2 level) is especially mandatory for professions that imply constant interaction with customers.
+Please note that the language is required for studying or working in Spain.
+Spanish proficiency (B1/B2 level) is particularly essential for professions that require frequent interaction with customers.
 For students, most undergraduate courses are taught in Spanish; postgraduate programs may offer English options.

 When applying for education or work, UK expats face common challenges.
-Qualification recognition can take 6–12 months, so players should initiate the process earlier.
-Translation/legalization of documents needs money (€50–200 per item).
+Qualification recognition can take 6–12 months, so players should initiate the process well in advance.
+Translation and legalization of documents require a fee (€50–200 per item).
 Non-EU workers may face preference for EU candidates in some sectors.

-Relocating to Spain as a UK citizen post-Brexit requires careful planning to address new legal, financial, and administrative realities.
+Relocating to Spain as a UK citizen after Brexit requires careful planning to address the new legal, financial, and administrative realities.
 While post-Brexit Spain demands more paperwork and preparation, thorough research and professional support can turn challenges into opportunities.
 However, once expats overcome the transition period and secure their legal footing, they will be free to enjoy Spain’s vibrant culture, climate, and quality of life.

 Made on